scikit-learn/enhancement_proposals/slep005/proposal.rst

 Resamplers cannot be transformers, that is, a resampler cannot implement ``fit_transform`` or ``transform``.
 Similarly, transformers cannot implement ``fit_resample``.

-Resamplers may not change the order, meaning or format of features (This is left to Transformers).
+Resamplers may not change the order, meaning, dtype or format of features (this is left to transformers).

+Resamplers should also resample any kwargs that are array-like and have the same `shape[0]` as `X` and `y`.

 ResampledTrainer
 ................